All About The Penis, Men & Male Sexuality

 The Clitoral Aid

 A substantial group of women suffer from a low threshold of sensation in the clitoris.
 And anyway, during intercourse in most of the common sex positions the penis does not stimulate the clitoris.
 In spite of popular opinion to the contrary, when the penis is in the vagina it cannot touch the clitoris at all.
 Movements of the clitoral prepuce, caused by changes in the relative positions of the male and female organs, produces the pleasurable friction.
-For advice on other types of male sex problems, check out The Passion Project For Men.

 To increase this friction, the clitoral aid can be used.
 A clitoral aid is a soft rubber ring which fits around the shaft of the erect penis.
 Lightly lubricated, it is slipped around the shaft of the erect penis and about halfway down the organ.
 Molded to the ring is a protruding area, positioned to touch the clitoris on penetration.
 Partial entry into the vagina brings this area into contact; then as penetration increases the ring slides gradually back along the organ.
 When fully inserted the penis has the ring around its base and the active area of the ring is being rhythmically squeezed against the clitoris.